 1. Count Your Money Too Often and You Might Lose Some

-My older daughter has a piggy bank and she loves to take her money out and count it.
-In fact, when I told her no the other week she said she wanted to count it “to make sure it was all there.”
+My older daughter had a piggy bank when she was younger and she would love to take her money out and count it.
+There was one time I had to tell her “no” and she said she wanted to count it “to make sure it was all there.”